abacusorg/AbacusSummit/docs/data-access.rst

 Data Access
 ===========

 DESI Members
 ------------
-For DESI collaboration members, the data products are available on NERSC at:
+DESI collaboration members can access the AbacusSummit data products on NERSC.

-     ``/global/cfs/cdirs/desi/cosmosim/Abacus``
+The path to the data products can be found on the DESI Wiki: https://desi.lbl.gov/trac/wiki/CosmoSimsWG/Abacus#AbacusSummit

 .. note:: DESI members without NERSC access should follow the instructions here to get an account: https://desi.lbl.gov/trac/wiki/Computing/AccessNersc

 Public
 -------
-Public access to the data products will be provided soon.
-For early access, please email lgarrison@flatironinstitute.org.
+Public access to the data products may be arranged upon request.
+Please email deisenstein@cfa.harvard.edu, lgarrison@flatironinstitute.org, and nina.maksimova@cfa.harvard.edu to discuss.

 What data are available?
 ------------------------